Summer Serenity: Strategies to Stop Eczema Flares in Hot Weather

 Sunscreen Science: Safe Sun without the Sting

-Best Practices for Eczema-Friendly Sun Protection:
+Best Practices for Eczema Friendly Sun Protection:

-- Choose mineral sunscreens with zinc oxide or titanium dioxide, which sit on top of the skin and are less likely to cause irritation.
+• Choose Mineral Filters: Use sunscreens with zinc oxide or titanium dioxide (physical blockers), which sit on top of the skin and are less likely to cause irritation.
+Zinc oxide also offers mild anti-inflammatory benefits.

 For more guidance, see the National Eczema Association’s sunscreen guide, which includes dermatologist-approved options and ingredient tips.